-As health-conscious humans, we're constantly sifting through the research about whether organic food is better.
-And as pet parents, we always want to put the best in our pups' bowls.
-But does organic matter as much for dogs, or is it just another marketing ploy?
-After doing a lot of digging, we discovered that it's often not all it's cracked up to be for pups.
-Here's what you need to know before buying:
+Is organic dog food a better option or our pets?
+When it comes to dog food, what do terms like “organic” and “all natural” really mean?
+As health-conscious humans, we're constantly sifting through the research about whether organic food is better for ourselves and our families.
+And as pet parents, we always try our best to put healthy, balanced meals our pups' bowls.
+But does organic food matter as much for dogs, or is it just another dog food marketing ploy?
+The bottom line: Organic dog food is often not all it's cracked up to be for pups.

-One of the biggest issues with buying your pup organic is that, unlike for human food, there aren't great standards in place: the USDA has yet to define "organic" as it applies to pet foods, so the Association of American Feed Control Officials (AAFCO) sets the standards for the National Organic Program (NOP), and the individual states are supposed to regulate them
+One of the biggest issues with buying your pup organic food is that, unlike for human food, there aren't great standards in place: the United States Department of Agriculture (USDA) has yet to define "organic" as it applies to pet foods, so the Association of American Feed Control Officials (AAFCO) sets the standards for the National Organic Program (NOP), and the individual states are supposed to regulate them.

-An "organic dog food" label can be misleading
+#2 An "organic dog food" label can be misleading.

-Technically, the NOP mandates that if companies want the coveted organic seal on the food, at least 95 percent of the food must be organic by weight.
-Labels can say they're "made with organic ingredients" if at least 70 percent of the ingredients are organic.
-Here's where it gets tricky: pet food companies can say they're organic even when their food doesn't contain organic ingredients because no agency requires proof of the pet food health claims.
+Technically, the NOP regulations mandate that if companies want the coveted organic seal on dog food, at least 95 percent of the food must be organic by weight.
+Labels can say they're "made with organic ingredients" if at least 70 percent of the ingredients in the dog food are organic.
+Here's where it gets tricky: Pet food companies can say they're organic even when their food doesn't contain organic ingredients because no agency requires proof of the pet food health claims.

-It may be "organic," but still not healthy
+#3 It may be organic, but still not healthy for dogs.

 The Ollie blog is devoted to helping pet parents lead healthier lives with their pups.
 If you want to learn more about our fresh, human-grade food, check out MyOllie.com.